sahanar010/ai-meeting-summarizer/README.md

 ## How it works

 ```
-audio file → Whisper (local ASR) → transcript → Claude → summary + decisions + action items
+audio file → Whisper (local ASR) → transcript → Google Gemini → summary + decisions + action items
 ```

 1. **Transcription** — [OpenAI Whisper](https://github.com/openai/whisper) runs
    locally (no audio ever leaves your machine for this step).
-2. **Summarization** — the transcript is sent to Claude with a prompt that asks for a structured JSON response (summary / decisions / action items).
+2. **Summarization** — the transcript is sent to with a prompt that asks for a structured JSON response (summary / decisions / action items).
 3. **Storage** — results are saved to a local SQLite database (`meetings.db`) so past meetings can be revisited.